 Galaxy S8, Lumix G7, Nintendo Switch, Nintendo 3DS, H4N audio recorder, GoPro 4 Silver.
 Just a short list of devices I own that all require an SD-card in order to function.
 Much like anything in this world SD cards follow the rule of three: fast, good, cheap.
 Good and cheap means it wont be fast.
 Fast and cheap won’t be good.
 Fast and good wont be cheap.
 I have learned this lesson the hard way paying $20 for 64GB of storage thinking: “Oh this is a hell of a deal!”
 However, I soon learned that this “hell of a deal” was more foiled-wrapped-chocolate than gold doubloon.
 While I had the storage, the budget SD cards lacked the speed to actually use the cards for any multimedia applications.

 Kingston has been one of the largest names in the PC market since 1987, offering a range of products from RAM and SSDs to flash storage and flash cards.
 Kingston’s Gold series is designed for ultra speed applications such as a GoPro, drone or ultra HD cameras.
 Specified at a class three speed rating and boast the claims to be waterproof, shock and vibration proof, X ray shielded and temperature proof.
 Features like this don’t come cheap.
 For 64GB, each gigabyte runs $1.22.
 That is almost triple the price of the budget SD card.
 With all these claims and boasted performance, is the gold series from Kingston all hype or a slam dunk for those looking for a high performance drive?

-Product Name/Link to Website: Kingston Gold Series UHS-1 Speed Class 3 64GB MicroSDXC Card
+Product Name and Website: Kingston Gold Series UHS-1 Speed Class 3 64GB MicroSDXC Card

 This sample from Kingston shipped in a blister pack.
 The packaging is made of a card stock material with clear packing to directly display the SD card.